-In the event the College must close or classes be cancelled due to inclement weather, a notice will be placed on the OTC website and all local radio and TV stations will be notified.
-Additionally, a system has been implemented which notifies via text message all students who provide a cell phone number.
+In the event the college must close or classes be cancelled due to inclement weather, a notice will be placed on the OTC website and all local radio and TV stations will be notified.
+Additionally, the college implemented a system which notifies via text message all students who provide a cell phone number.
 Students are reminded to use their own judgment, as adults, concerning the safety of traveling to classes.